FinPress/gutenberg/packages/scripts/README.md

 To extend the provided webpack config, or replace subsections within the provided webpack config, you can provide your own `webpack.config.js` file, `require` the provided `webpack.config.js` file, and use the [`spread` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to import all of or part of the provided configuration.

-In the example below, a `webpack.config.js` file is added to the root folder extending the provided webpack config to include custom logic to parse module's source and convert it to a JavaScript object using [`toml`](https://www.npmjs.com/package/toml).
+In the example below, a `webpack.config.js` file is added to the root folder extending the provided webpack config to include custom logic to parse module’s source and convert it to a JavaScript object using [`toml`](https://www.npmjs.com/package/toml).
 It may be useful to import toml or other non-JSON files as JSON, without specific loaders:

 ```javascript
 const toml = require( 'toml' );